LucasHJin/obsidian-notes/6 - Full Notes/University/cs145 - Recursion and Numbers in Lambda Calculus.md

 		- `=> g ((λx. g (x x)) (λx. g (x x)))`
 		- `=> g (Y g)`
 - ANSWER TO ASSIGNMENT 10 ^^^
+	- You pass a function to f so that it’s repeatedly call (and just reference that function call)

 **Natural numbers:** can think of them as abstraction / ADT with the following operations:
 - `add1, +, -, *, sqr, etc.`